ruhley/angular-color-picker/README.md

-# angularjs-color-picker
+# Angular Color Picker

-AngularJS Color Picker Directive
+Vanilla AngularJS Color Picker Directive with no requirement on jQuery

 ## Installation